cnti-testcatalog/testsuite/SOURCE_INSTALL.md

 ### Setup

-Now that we have a `cnf-testsuite` binary, we can run `setup` to ensure it has all the pre-requisites needed in order to successfully run tests and setup required cnfs/ directory and other files required for cnf-conformance.
+Now that we have a `cnf-testsuite` binary, we can run `setup` to ensure it has all the pre-requisites needed in order to successfully run tests and setup required cnfs/ directory and other files required for cnf-testsuite.

-- Run the following to setup cnf-conformance:
+- Run the following to setup cnf-testsuite:
   ```
   ./cnf-testsuite setup
   ```